-I heard that I have to be a Medicaid recipient for at least 6 months before my estate would be subject to the MER program.
+Is it true that I have to be a Medicaid recipient for at least 6 months before my estate would be subject to the MER program.
 Is this true?

-No, this is a common misconception.
-MER applies no matter how long the individual was enrolled and receiving services.
+No. MER applies no matter how long the individual was enrolled and receiving services.